Time is our enemy: Much of our audio and video history is disintegrating, slowly turning to unrecognizable, unplayable, unusable garbage.

 Step 5: Generating A Digital Archive File

-As soon as the audio signal is transferred to the computer, the audio wave file should be checked for accuracy.
+As soon as the original signal is transferred to the computer, the audio or video file should be checked for accuracy.
 If there are any flaws, such as dropouts, that occurred during the computer recording, the recording should be redone.
 It should be noted that many problems with the original source material will be corrected in the restoration process.

 A high-bit-rate, untouched archival copy is generated and stored on a computer hard drive.
 This archival file will be copied to generate a file that can be manipulated and restored.